 There are NSFW videos here (kept safely organized under the NSFW header), so be careful.
 But if you’re looking for unpredictably funny, shocking, or scary videos, you’ll never go wrong visiting this site.

 Do you know of any other gruesome news video sites out there that are shocking, but not overtly disgusting?
+After watching these videos, do you find yourself craving positive news afterward?
 Share your own finds in the comments section below.

 Image Credit: Crime Scene Image via Shutterstock